patrickmelix/PLAMS/doc/source/examples/ReorganizationEnergy/ReorganizationEnergy.ipynb.rst

            H       2.12074000       0.00000000      -0.79100200
        End
    End
-   """)
+   """
+   )

-   molecule.properties.name='pyrrole'  # normally the name of the xyz file
+   molecule.properties.name = "pyrrole"  # normally the name of the xyz file

 Setup and run job
 ~~~~~~~~~~~~~~~~~